janzal/git-deploy/README.md

 	        staging:
 	            destination: "/Users/janzaloudek/Development/misc/xx/deploy/firstApp/staging"

-Config contains list of applications, which can be deployed on current server.
+Config contains list of applications and their configurations, which can be deployed on current server.

 .deployfile
 -----------